-Impairment of our goodwill or other intangible assets could materially and adversely affect our business, operating results, and financial condition.

-As of June 30, 2020, we had approximately \$154.4 million of goodwill and net intangible assets, including approximately \$106.3 million of goodwill and \$48.1 million of net intangible assets.
-These assets represent a significant portion of the assets recorded on our consolidated balance sheet and relate primarily to our acquisition of DVS Sciences, Inc. (DVS) in February 2014.
+Our business acquisitions typically result in goodwill and other intangible assets, which affect the amount of future period amortization expense and possible impairment expense.
+We make estimates and assumptions in valuing such intangible assets that affect our condensed consolidated financial statements.
+As of March 31, 2021, we had approximately \$145.2 million of goodwill and net intangible assets, including approximately \$106.5 million of goodwill and \$38.8 million of net intangible assets.
+These assets represent a significant portion of the assets recorded on our condensed consolidated balance sheet and relate primarily to our acquisition of DVS Sciences, Inc. (DVS) in February 2014 and InstruNor in 2020.
 In addition, if in the future we acquire additional businesses, technologies, or other intangible assets, a substantial portion of the value of such assets may be recorded as goodwill or intangible assets.
-In the fourth quarter of 2019, we concluded that certain of our patents and licenses were impaired and reduced the applicable carrying value to zero, recognizing a charge of \$0.4 million, which is reflected in accumulated amortization.